Štadión Sihoť

 Štadión na Sihoti is a multi-use stadium in Trenčín, Slovakia.
 It is currently used mostly for football matches and is the home ground of AS Trenčín.
-The stadium holds 10,000 people.
-The ground was built in 1960 and since then was subject to several renovations.
-These were however rather minor works that included new paintwork or fitting seats in parts of the stands.
+The stadium holds 6,366 people.
+The ground was built in 1960 and has since undergone several renovations.

 History

 The stadium was built in the 1960s and used for football matches of AS Trenčín sport club.
-The original capacity was over 22,000 (mostly for standing) spectators.
-Due to disrepair the capacity was decreased to 16,000 then to 4,500 in 2008.
+The original capacity was over 22,000, mostly for standing spectators.
+Due to disrepair, the capacity was decreased to 16,000 then to 4,500 in 2008.
 Renovations began in 2014 to increase the capacity to 10,000.
-The intensity of the floodlighting is 1,200 lux.

-New Arena
+New arena

-Between 2017–2021, the current stadium will be replaced by new modern all-sitting arena with capacity of around 11,500 spectators.
+Between 2017 and 2021, the stadium was replaced by a new modern all-seater arena with a capacity of around 11,500 spectators.